 It’s true that Hardieplank siding is more expensive to buy and install than vinyl.
 Still, it’s cheaper than other popular options like cedar and is well worth the money you spend.
 The higher cost relative to budget-friendly materials like vinyl is due to the sophisticated blend of materials fiber cement is made from.
 Additionally, installing fiber cement siding requires a well trained and experienced siding contractor.
 Nevertheless, fiber cement siding is a high-quality material that will return your investment in home value and reduced maintenance costs.

 Here at Spicer Bros.
 Construction, Inc, we provide everything from roofing to siding to help your home stand out in the neighborhood.
 Contact us today at (410) 546-1190 for an in-home consultation.
-We are here to serve you in Lewes, DE, and Salisbury and Easton, MD.
+We are here to serve you in Lewes, DE, and Salisbury.